Elaine Charnock - Subject Leader - Maths

 Students following the Higher Tier course will be expected to have mastered the Key Stage 3 skills listed above on entering Year 10 in order to access the new content.
 New topics include vectors, surds, binomials, circle theorems, transformations of formulae, sine rule, cosine rule, histograms, proofs and velocity-time graphs.
 The Higher Tier course is challenging and designed to equip students with the appropriate mathematical knowledge for further study of mathematics at A level and beyond.
 Higher Tier grades 9 – 5 are attainable.

 All students are tested regularly in order to assess their progress.
 Termly tests are conducted in maths classrooms.
-Year 10 sit full examinations in April and Year 11 sit “mock” exams in December.
-At the end of Year 11, all students sit three exam papers, each one hour 30 minutes long, two are non-calculator and one calculator allowed.
+Year 10 sit full examinations in June and Year 11 sit “mock” exams in November/December.
+At the end of Year 11, all students sit three exam papers, each one hour 30 minutes long, one is non-calculator and two are calculator allowed.

 We run the UKMT Maths Challenge annually for Years 7, 8, 9 and 10.